-As of March 31, 2009, the recorded value of our goodwill and intangible assets was zero and \$4.3 million, respectively.
+As of June 30, 2009 and December 31, 2008, the recorded value of our intangible assets was \$3.9 million and \$4.7 million, respectively, and the recorded value of goodwill was zero.
 In assessing the valuation and recoverability of our goodwill and intangible assets, we must make assumptions regarding estimated future cash flows to be derived from the acquired assets.
 If these estimates or their related assumptions change in the future, we may be required to record impairment charges for these assets, which would have a material adverse effect on our operating results.
 We evaluate goodwill for impairment pursuant to the provisions of SFAS No. 142, Goodwill and Other Intangible Assets.
-We have selected December 31 as the date upon which to perform our annual testing for impairment.
+We have selected December 31 as the date upon which to perform our annual testing for goodwill impairment.
 During the fourth quarter of fiscal 2008, we observed impairment indicators, relating to our long-lived assets, including the trading of our common stock below our book value and a further deterioration in the semiconductor industry brought on by the deteriorating global economic environment which triggered the necessity of an impairment test for our intangible and long lived assets as of December 31, 2008.
-In accordance with SFAS No. 144, we assessed the recoverability of our intangible and long-lived assets by comparing the carrying value of those intangible and long lived assets by comparing the carrying value of those intangible and long lived assets exceeded the undiscounted cash flows.
+In accordance with SFAS No. 144, we assessed the recoverability of our intangible and long-lived assets by comparing the carrying value of those intangible and long lived assets to the undiscounted cash flows of each asset group.

+The analysis indicated that the carrying value of certain assets exceeded the undiscounted cash flows.
 As such, we determined that certain acquired intangible assets were impaired.
-We measured the amount of impairment by calculating the amount by which the carrying value of the intangible assets exceeded their estimated future net cash flows.
+We measured the amount of impairment by calculating the amount by which the carrying value of the intangible assets exceeded their estimated fair values, which were based on projected discounted future net cash flows.
 As a result of this impairment analysis, we recorded an impairment charge of \$6.3 million during the fourth quarter of 2008.
+During the six months ended June 30, 2009, there were no indicators of impairment related to the Company's intangible assets.